 Oxo Good Grips Pour-Over Coffee Maker

-If you’re looking for a no-fuss cup of coffee, Celeste Wong — a barista, coffee/lifestyle blogger and café consultant (also known as @the_girl_in_the_cafe) — recommends this pour-over setup from Oxo.
-“I think a filter coffee is the most satisfying coffee to make and drink in the morning,” says Celeste.
+Though the Chemex would be hard to take on the go, there are smaller, more portable ways to make a drip coffee.
+Celeste Wong, a barista, coffee/lifestyle blogger and café consultant (also known as @the_girl_in_the_cafe) — recommends this pour-over setup from Oxo.
+“I think a filter coffee is the most satisfying coffee to make and drink in the morning,” she says.
 Celeste likes the Oxo because it’s so straightforward: it has pre-marked measurements for water and coffee, works with a normal kettle, and doesn’t need to be watched over.

 Best espresso machine